 Maintaining your farm dam

-The dams on your property require regular inspection and maintenance to keep them in good order.
-If you neglect these points, extensive repair work may be required.
+The dams on your property need to be regularly inspected and maintained to keep them in good order.
+If you neglect your dam, extensive repair work may be required.

 A layer of topsoil over the bank (to a depth of 150mm minimum) is essential to keep a contiguous vegetative cover.
 Only low growing plants should be planted and allowed to remain on the bank.
 Larger plants are undesirable as they may drive roots into the core of the dam wall and both dry it out and open up potential routes for seepage.